-Every company, application and future innovation using the Bitcoin network relies on the Bitcoin Miners to securely and efficiently process transactions.
+Bitcoin Mining is the act of securing the Bitcoin Network through the verification of Bitcoin transactions.
+Since Bitcoin Mining is part of the infrastructure layer which powers the whole Bitcoin Network, every company, application and future innovation using the Bitcoin network rely on Bitcoin Miners to securely and efficiently process transactions.

-1. Currency issuance of bitcoins by the Bitcoin Network to Miners;
+Currency issuance of bitcoins by the Bitcoin Network to Miners.

-2. Securing the Bitcoin Network through the verification of Bitcoin transactions…
+Securing the Bitcoin Network through the verification of Bitcoin transactions

 Why Bitcoin Matters

 Internet is democratising information, 3D printing is democratising manufacturing, Bitcoin is democratising money.
 How?
 As the worlds first and leading decentralised trust network, Bitcoin is able to transfer power from Banks (incumbents) to the people, and in the process help connect the billions of unbanked in the world to the global economy.

 —Samuel Lee, CEO, Bitcoin Group Limited

 In essence it is a shared, trusted, public ledger that everyone can inspect, but which no single user controls.The Economist

 Traditional banks may be rendered obsolete by Bitcoin and blockchain technology, but the reality is that blockchain has the potential to do much more than just support cryptocurrencies.Capgemini